friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.9.rst.txt

        1: """Should raise SyntaxError: duplicate argument 'aa' in function definition"""
        2:
        3:
-    -->4: def f(aa
+    -->4: def f(aa=1, aa=2):
           ^

-    You have defined a function repeating the keyword argument
+    You have defined a function repeating the argument

         aa
-    twice; each keyword argument should appear only once in a function definition.
+    twice; each argument should appear only once in a function definition.

 (56) def: semi-colon after colon